 Energy can be classified as either kinetic energy or potential energy.
 The original definition we gave for energy was the ability to do work.
-The ability to do work could also be stated as the "ability to make matter move".
+The ability to do work could also be stated as the #8220; ability to make matter move#8221;.
 Anything that can make a piece of matter move has energy.
 It should be obvious that a moving object has the ability to make another piece of matter move simply by colliding with it.
 Therefore, all moving objects have energy.
 This type of energy (the energy of moving objects) is called kinetic energy.

 There are also non-moving objects that have the ability to make matter move.
 These objects have the ability to make matter move because of their position.
-For example, a rock held up in the air has the ability to make matter move - all that is required is that whatever is holding the rock up must release it.
-A stretched rubber band has the ability to make matter move - all that is required is that whatever is holding the rubber is holding the rubber band must release it.
+For example, a rock held up in the air has the ability to make matter move #8211; all that is required is that whatever is holding the rock up must release it.
+A stretched rubber band has the ability to make matter move #8211; all that is required is that whatever is holding the rock up must release it.
+A stretched rubber band must release it.
 This type of energy is stored energy or potential energy.

 This baseball flying through the air has both kinetic and potential energy.
-The kinetic energy is due to its motion and the potential energy is due to the balls' height above the ground.
+The kinetic energy is due to its motion and the potential energy is due to the balls#8217; height above the ground.